ammarqd/cool-compiler/README.md

 # Cool-Compiler
-A Compiler for the COOL programming language.
+A Compiler for the Cool programming language.